I recently had an email exchange with Missouri agent Tim Wahl, CIC. Tim advised:

 Each of the provisions above effectively limit coverage to vicarious liability, yet only one of them actually uses the term “vicarious liability.”

-Non-ISO AI endorsements are riddled with provisions that make them inferior to ISO forms and these provisions are not always (or even often) readily apparently.
+Many non-ISO AI endorsements are riddled with provisions that make them inferior to ISO forms and these provisions are not always (or even often) readily apparently.
 This is another reason why making a statement on a certificate of insurance that someone IS an additional insured in accordance with a contract is exceedingly dangerous.

 Processing certificate of insurance and AI requests is not the clerical function it was many years ago.
 Do your staff members KNOW the limitations that might be in your carriers’ forms?